-Other than the above-mentioned subsidiaries, certain PRC subsidiaries (2021: Gangliangao Hainan) are eligible as a small low-profit enterprise and is subject to the preferential tax treatment for the year ended 30 June 2022.
-The portion of annual taxable income amount of a small low-profit enterprise which does not exceed RMB1.0 million shall be computed at a reduced rate of 12.5% of taxable income amount, and be subject to enterprise income tax at 20% tax rate; the portion of annual taxable income amount which exceeds RMB1.0 million but does not exceed RMB3.0 million shall be computed at a reduced rate of 25% of taxable income amount, and be subject to enterprise income tax at 20% tax rate.
+Other than the above-mentioned subsidiaries, certain PRC subsidiaries are eligible as a small low-profit enterprise and is subject to the preferential tax treatment for the year ended 30 June 2023 and 2022.
+The portion of annual taxable income amount of a small low-profit enterprise which does not exceed RMB1 million shall be computed at a reduced rate of 12.5% of taxable income amount, and be subject to enterprise income tax at 20% tax rate; the portion of annual taxable income amount which exceeds RMB1 million but does not exceed RMB3 million shall be computed at a reduced rate of 25% of taxable income amount, and be subject to enterprise income tax at 20% tax rate.

-No Hong Kong profits tax has been provided as the Group has no assessable profit for the years ended 30 June 2022 and 2021.
+No Hong Kong profits tax has been provided as the Group has no assessable profit during the financial years ended 30 June 2023 and 2022.

-The Group's income tax expense was approximately RM3.0 million for the Financial Year (2021: RM1.6 million).
+The Group's income tax expense was approximately RM1.7 million for the Financial Year (2022: RM3.0 million).